mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ### Sampling Method

-The recommended way to capture session replays is by sampling a subset of users, specified during initialization:
+The easiest way to begin capturing session replays is by sampling a subset of users, specified during initialization:

 ```javascript
 mixpanel.init(